Japanese Imports in the Used Car Market

-New Zealand's used car market is heavily reliant on Japanese domestic market (JDM) vehicles.
-Shipped from Japan and compliance-tested for NZ roads, these vehicles — predominantly Toyota, Honda, Nissan, Mazda, Subaru, and Mitsubishi models — make up a substantial portion of NZ registrations.
-Their reputation for reliability is generally well-deserved, but they do present specific MBI considerations that differ from new vehicles purchased in New Zealand.
+The used car market is heavily reliant on Japanese domestic market (JDM) vehicles.
+Shipped from Japan and compliance-tested for local roads, these vehicles — predominantly Toyota, Honda, Nissan, Mazda, Subaru, and Mitsubishi models — make up a substantial portion of NZ registrations.
+Their reputation for reliability is generally well-deserved, but they do present specific breakdown insurance considerations that differ from new vehicles purchased locally.

 Odometer and Mileage Considerations